T. K. Madhava Memorial College

-T. K. Madhava Memorial College is a general degree college located in Nangiarkulangara, Alappuzha district, Kerala.
+T. K. Madhava Memorial College is a general degree college located in Nangiarkulangara, Haripad, Kerala.
 It was established in the year 1964.
-The college is affiliated with Kerala University.
+The college is affiliated to the University of Kerala.
 This college offers different courses in arts, commerce and science.

 History

 The College is named after T. K. Madhavan, a freedom fighter and social reformer.
-It was established in 1964 through the combined efforts of Karthikappally, Karunagappally and Mavelikkara SNDP Unions.
+It was established in 1964.

 Academics

 The college conducts ten degree courses and two postgraduate courses.